-The workbench has been designed to fold down so that it can be easily transported around the hospital to serve as a ‘Pop-Up Men’s Shed’ in 2022 (when hospital restrictions permit).
+The workbench has been designed to fold down so that it can be easily transported around the hospital to serve as a ‘Pop-Up Men’s Shed’.

-It was completed in August 2021 and the group are looking forward to seeing their project in use throughout the hospital, from clinic waiting rooms to the outdoor terraces.
+It was completed in August 2021 and the group enjoy seeing their project in use throughout the hospital, from clinic waiting rooms to the outdoor terraces.
 The Pop-Up Men’s Shed also has potential to tour the Peter Mac radiotherapy campuses with an ongoing project such as restoring a mini motor bike for future donation.

 Peter Mac's Music therapy team requested a stand be made to display our Didgeridoo and Emu Caller when they are not in use at the hospital.
 Our members did a great job designing a sturdy but attractive stand that can be wheeled around the hospital to deliver the instruments to patients in need of cultural music therapy.

 The 'Men's Shed presents...'
 Series!

 Each month the Men's Shed presents a guest speaker who facilitates different topics of discussion.
 These sessions happen via Zoom to ensure our men and women from all across the state can access this information and support online.

 These sessions give our patients, their carers, friends and family an opportunity to:

 - Hear from guest speakers and learn from our experts,

 - Learn about what's coming up at in the Peter Mac Men's Shed,

 - Meet and connect with other people going through similar cancer experiences,